Articles

 What triggers a DCAA audit?

-Audits can happen at any time and without notice, so always be prepared.
-You can expect an audit when you are awarded a contract or if you modify an existing one.
+However, you can generally expect an audit when you are awarded a contract or if you modify an existing one.
 Going over budget or receiving complaints and allegations will also trigger an audit.

 There’s only me in my company, will I still be audited?